By: Chris ⎜ Last updated

 Juvet Landskapshotell

-The rooms are deliberately minimal.
-No TV, no phone, no hairdryer.
+The rooms are deliberately minimal, and there´s no TV for distraction, you're here for nature and serenity.
 The walls are dark wood, the beds face floor-to-ceiling glass, and you fall asleep to the sound of the river.
 A bathhouse by the water has a steam room and outdoor hot tub with a 15-metre glass wall looking out at the current.
 The whole place feels like staying inside an architectural installation.

 Cabin at Juvet Landskapshotell nestled in the forest

 Juvet opened in 2010 and became briefly famous when Ex Machina used it as a filming location.
 You need to book well in advance.
-There are only nine rooms, and they fill up months ahead in summer.
-Expect to pay from 6,000 NOK per night for a double, with dinner extra.
-The four-course communal meal is worth adding.
+There are only nine rooms, which fill up months ahead in summer.
+Expect to pay from 6,000 NOK per night for a double.
+The dinner is extra, but the four-course communal meal is worth adding, it's the best meal in the area, and it's not like you have many options here anyway.

-Juvet sits between Trollstigen and Geiranger, so you can drive the hairpins in the afternoon, check in, and continue to the fjord the next morning.
+Juvet is right between Trollstigen and Geiranger, so you can drive the hairpins in the afternoon, check in, and continue to the fjord the next morning.
 It's about 30 minutes from the Trollstigen plateau and 90 minutes from Ålesund.

 Where to eat